DCU-NLG/dcu-nlg.github.io/_pages/home.md

   - image_path: /assets/images/github.png
     url: https://github.com/DCU-NLG
     alt: "Our GitHub page"
-    title: "Open-Source Code"
+    title: "Resource Sharing"
     btn_label: "GitHub"
     btn_class: "btn--primary"
-    excerpt: "We publish code for our models and datasets on GitHub to make it easier for researchers and developers to reproduce and build upon our work.
-We welcome pull requests and issues on active projects from the community."
+    excerpt: "To put with resources: We aim to publish resources including models, datasets, code and data sheets via GitHub to help others to use and build on our work.
+Feedback is always welcome."

 row_about_us:
   - image_path: /assets/images/poster02.jpg